KamilleModules/Ekom/doc/config.md

                                     no matter what.
 The quantity (shop_has_product.quantity) stays at 0 and don't go negative.
 - sessionTimeout: int=300, the number of seconds the session is active
 - checkoutMode:
-    - singleAddress: all items are shipped to one address
+    - singleAddress: all items are shipped to one address (// in singleAddress mode, we only have one order section)
     - (if you want to create other modes with multiple addresses, the ekom-checkout-synopsis.md document might give you some ideas)
 - carrierSelectionMode:
     - fixed:$carrier_name, the carrier is fixed (by the shop owner) to the value $carrier_name